lehmamic/daggerheart-card-pdf-generator/README.md

 ## How It Works

-1. **ZIP Reading**: Scans the assets directory for ZIP files
+1. **Source Discovery**: Scans the assets directory for:
-2. **PDF Discovery**: Finds all PDF files within each ZIP (ignores macOS metadata)
+   - ZIP files (containing PDFs and/or images)
+   - PDF files (direct)
+   - Image files (direct)
-3. **Image Extraction**:
+2. **Image Extraction**:
-   - Tries pypdf first to extract embedded images
+   - For PDFs: Tries pypdf first to extract embedded images
    - Falls back to PyMuPDF (fitz) for problematic PDFs
-   - PyMuPDF renders pages as high-quality images
+   - For images: Copies them to temp folder
-4. **PDF Generation**: Arranges cards in a 3x3 grid on A4 pages with cut marks
+3. **PDF Generation**: Arranges cards in a 3x3 grid on A4 pages with cut marks

 ## Dependencies